pjcollins21/Project888/README.md

 {Installation assuming not present on PC}
 1. Download install Mongodb and Mongodb Database Tools
 	-Tools is a zip archive, once extracted, get the path to \bin and add that to your PATH
-Install Python
+2. Install Python
-Install pip
+3. Install pip
-Optional - Install VirtualEnv
+- Optional - Install VirtualEnv
-Clone Git Repo
+4. Clone this Git Repo
-Navigate into Repo directory and initial venv:
+5. Navigate into Repo directory and initial venv:
 	- c:\users\(your_user_name)\myenv\Scripts\activate.bat
-Run: pip
+6. Run:
-pip install -r requirements.txt
+- pip install -r requirements.txt
-Initialize MongoDb:
+7. Initialize MongoDb:
 - "C:\Program Files\MongoDB\Server\4.4\bin\mongod.exe"
-Load project db:
+8. Load project db:
 - mongorestore -h localhost c:\{path-to-cloned-repo}\db
-Initialize FlaskAPI:
+9. Initialize FlaskAPI:
 - from root of cloned repo, run: python app.python
 Using Postman or similar API test tool (or a browser with dev console to deliver JSON payloads)
 Create a user
 	- http://127.0.0.1:5000/authentication/signup/